EB1811/dev-articles/ZustandStore.md

 ### Async Actions
 Of course, a real world application utilizes asynchronous actions, something which is rather frustrating in redux.\
 In Zustand however, performing asynchronous actions has no additional complexity.
 Simply tag make the store's funciton as async, and use the await keyword to wait for actions to finish.
-We'll move the fetch from the useEffect to the store.
+We'll move the fetch from the useEffect to the store by adding a retrieve function.
 ```
 retrievePlanetNames: async () => {
     const planetsData = await (